 5. Witness the Beauty of Stari Dvor and Novi Dvor

-One of the top things to do in Serbia is a tour of the Old and New Palaces.
+One of the top things to do in Serbia and also one of the top things to see in Belgrade, is admiring the Old and New Palaces.
 The palaces were built for the royal families of Obrenovic and Karadordevic respectively.
 Stari Dvor today houses the City Assembly of Belgrade.
 The Old Palace has interiors imported from Vienna with Beaux-Arts architectural style.
 This palace dates way back to the 1880s.
 The New Palace boasts of the Revivalist architectural style.
 You can witness the imposing pair that face each other, a fascinating attraction.

 Entry Fee: Based on the tour